Code-Institute-Submissions/Todd-bit-milestoneproject2_MayResub/README.md

 User Goals

-1. As a user, I want to make my way through the website easily.
+1. As a user, I want to understand what the site is for.
-2. As a user, I want to know what's going on, what's being offered.
+2. As a user, I want to easily make my way through the site.
-3. As a user, I want to know where I'll be and why.
+3. As a user, I want to find interesting places to tour.
-4. As a user, I want to know why this is important.
+4. As a user, I want to have the daily itinerary picked out for me.
-5. As a user, I want to know more about the town where the attraction is located.
+5. As a user, I want to see the locations of the places to visit.
+6. As a user, I want transportation to be taken care of.
+7. As a user, I want to have good accommodations while I stay.
+8. As a user, I want to be able to contact the site holder immediately.

-User Goals Met
+Site Owner Goals

-1. This sitght fulfills the user goal by using a a very simple  fail-safe design.
-2. This sight turns the happenings of the tour into part of the sales pitch.
-3. This sight constantly reminds the user of precisely where they are in the world and why they are there.
-4. This sight will put the users in a place where they will have the importance of the place explained to them.
-5. This sight will have the users be where they can find out much more about Altoona and Gallitzen.
+1. As a site owner, I want people to experience the historical sites of Central Pennsylvania.
+2. As a site owner, I want them to sit back and be taken to these places.
+3. As a site owner, I want them to have fun learning about the purpose and lore of such places.
+4. As a site owner, I want them to have a map that they can follow during their stay.
+5. As a site owner, I want them to have a nice place to stay.
+6. As a site owner, I want to be able to reach me at anytime.

+User Requirements and Expectations

+Requirements

+1. The user should be presented with a visually appealing website.
+2. The user should be able to clearly navigate through the website from the time of their first visit,
+3. The user should be provided with helpful information about places in Central Pennsylvania.
+4. The user should be able to view these places on a map.
+5. The user should be able to contact the owner of the website.

+Expectations

+1. The website should be visually pleasing and easy to understand.
+2. The website should be informative.
+3. The website should have an easy to read location list.
+4. The website should have a working contact form.

+##Design Choices

+Colors

+I used four fall colors for this site - goldenrod, dark green, slate-grey and mild blue.
+I feel that this area looks espescially handsome in the fall, at which time these colors can be spotted.

+Icons

+The icon in this website was taken from Font Awesome.
+I chose the train icon.

 ###User Experience